 The DeliverTx message is the work horse of the application.
 Each transaction in the blockchain is delivered with this message.
 The application needs to validate each transaction received with the DeliverTx message against the current state, application protocol, and the cryptographic credentials of the transaction.
 A validated transaction then needs to update the application state — by binding a value into a key values store, or by updating the UTXO database, for instance.

 The CheckTx message is similar to DeliverTx, but it’s only for validating transactions.
 CometBFT’s mempool first checks the validity of a transaction with CheckTx, and only relays valid transactions to its peers.
 For instance, an application may check an incrementing sequence number in the transaction and return an error upon CheckTx if the sequence number is old.
 Alternatively, they might use a capabilities based system that requires capabilities to be renewed with every transaction.

 The Commit message is used to compute a cryptographic commitment to the current application state, to be placed into the next block header.
 This has some handy properties.
 Inconsistencies in updating that state will now appear as blockchain forks which catches a whole class of programming errors.
 This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block hash, and that the block hash is signed by a quorum.

 There can be multiple ABCI socket connections to an application.
-CometBFT creates three ABCI connections to the application; one for the validation of transactions when broadcasting in the mempool, one for the consensus engine to run block proposals, and one more for querying the application state.
+CometBFT creates four ABCI connections to the application; one for the validation of transactions when broadcasting in the mempool, one for the consensus engine to run block proposals, one for creating snapshots of the application state, and one more for querying the application state.

 It’s probably evident that application designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
 The diagram below illustrates the flow of messages via ABCI.